LAWS 3024 Foundations of Chinese Law

 Coordinator June Wang Opens in new window

-Description An LLB alternate unit, Foundations of Chinese Law is taught intensively at a selected Chinese university.
-The unit introduces students to the basic structure of the Chinese legal system, its laws and the legal culture.
-Through seminars and field trips to Chinese courts and law firms, the unit aims to develop your understanding of how the Chinese legal system has developed in its political and cultural contexts.
+Description An LLB alternate subject, Foundations of Chinese Law is taught intensively at a selected Chinese university.
+The subject introduces students to the basic structure of the Chinese legal system, its laws and the legal culture.
+Through seminars and field trips to Chinese courts and law firms, the subject aims to develop your understanding of how the Chinese legal system has developed in its political and cultural contexts.
 It covers the Chinese legal systems at the general level and in relation to specific law, such as contracts, foreign investment law, dispute resolution and procedure.

 Student Contribution Band HECS Band 4 10cp

 Check your HECS Band contribution amount via the Fees page.

 The subject is available to students by invitation only.
 Students must attend all the classes and activities (both online and face-to-face) via the Online Global Learning experience organised by the School of Law.
 (Dates for session of offer will be made available to students through the School of Law's regular communication channels).